Emberlynn-Loo/tp/docs/DeveloperGuide.md

 * 3a.
 User enters incomplete or invalid information.

     * 3a1.
-JENGA shows an error message.
+Gene-nie shows an error message.

     * 3a2.
-JENGA prompts User to enter the correct and complete information.
+Gene-nie prompts User to enter the correct and complete information.

       Steps 3a1-3a2 are repeated until the data entered are correct.